lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

 We need to update the projection matrix buffer by calling the `updateCamera` function.
-After that we will use
+After that we will use the `VkDescAllocator` struct,
-the `VkDescAllocator` class, we can fill up a list with the descriptor sets handles retrieving them by their id.
-In
+we can fill up a list with the descriptor sets handles retrieving them by their id.
+In order to use them we need to bind them those
-order to use them we need to bind them those descriptor sets while rendering by calling the `cmdBindDescriptorSets` Vulkan function.
+descriptor sets while rendering by calling the `cmdBindDescriptorSets` Vulkan function.
+While iterating over the meshes, we get the material
-While iterating over the meshes, we get the material index and set the push constants accordingly.
+index and set the push constants accordingly.

 The `setPushConstants` function needs also to be changed to use the new push constants: